Skip to main content

 A note from Theo

 I spent four years at Caterpillar and Unatrac across Ghana and Nigeria heavy fleet operations.
 The pattern I saw most often on mining contractors was not that the work was not done.
 It was that the evidence at month-end was not structured enough to defend it.
 Operators carry the work.
-The QS carries the tally.
+The QS carries the measurement.
 The contractor stands between the two and absorbs whatever the gap reads.
 The operating record is the layer that closes that gap.
 Hours captured at the event, fuel reconciled at the bowser, availability the mine can verify.
 The conversation with the QS becomes structured rather than adversarial.
 That is what we built.

 Theo Ilori, founder of Darikoda